 - The Apertura AD10/Zhumell Z10/Orion SkyLine 10 is essentially a scaled-up AD8 with identical features, quality, and portability but with almost double the light-gathering ability and a minimal increase in weight, bulk, and price.

 - The Celestron StarSense Explorer 8” Dobsonian is similarly minimalist to the XT8 in terms of features and accessories – besides of course including Celestron’s StarSense Explorer phone dock and technology to make aiming at targets in the night sky easier.

 - The Sky-Watcher 8” FlexTube Dobsonian doesn’t have the best bearing design or accessories, but its collapsible tube can save you some space in storage or transport if this is an absolutely critical factor.

 What can you see with Apertura AD8?

-Keep in mind that without dark skies, many galaxies lose their details or disappear from view entirely, while nebulae become a shadow of their former splendid selves and globular clusters lack sparkle and contrast.
+Keep in mind that without dark skies, many galaxies lose their details or disappear from view entirely, while nebulae become shadows of their former splendid selves and globular clusters lack sparkle and contrast.
 Thankfully, the AD8 is pretty portable and thus easy to transport to a good viewing location.
-Additionally, a properly cooled and collimated instrument along with steady skies are needed to get the best views of the planets, the Moon, and other small targets—the first two factors you can control, while the third depends on general location and luck.
+Additionally, a properly cooled and collimated instrument, along with steady skies, are needed to get the best views of the planets, the Moon, and other small targets—the first two factors you can control, while the third depends on general location and luck.

 Pricing and Availability